 So to conclude…

 In my opinion, white gold should be left in its natural state.
-I think the consumer should be given the choice to plate it and they should most definitely have the opportunity to see it in its natural form without the plating.
+But most importantly, I think the consumer should be given the choice to plate it and they should most definitely have the opportunity to see it in its natural form without the plating.
 Who knows, more people might learn to love the warmer, darker colours of un-plated white gold like I do!

 Leaving white gold au naturel would give more of a rainbow choice of white precious metals when it comes to bespoke jewellery.
 Clients can select which metal suits their skin tone; the colour of any stones included in the design, and of course, their budget.